-JPMorgan Chase (the Firm) is the parent company of the J.P.
-Morgan UK based entities.
+JPMorgan Chase is the parent company of the J.P.
+Morgan entities based in the EU.
 The Firm has great businesses, exceptional people and a world-class franchise.
 The strength of the Firm globally and across the businesses was reflected in our performance in 2010.
 In this section we will briefly describe our 2010 performance and the Firm's philosophy and approach to compensation so the context for 2010 compensation decisions is clear.